xerolinux/XeroHub/content/posts/fix-grub/index.md

 Anyway here's what to do...

-### Mount your system to work in..
+### Mount Partition

-First of all; boot using Arch or XeroLinux Live boot USB and follow the steps below...
+First of all, boot using either **Arch** or **XeroLinux** Live boot USB and follow the steps below.
+Any Linux ISO would do, but I do recommend and Arch based one to avoid any potential issues.

 The device or partition with your Linux system on it will need to be mounted.
 To discover the kernel name of the storage device name, type: